Skip to main content

 Re-initialize ONTAP Mediator with third-party certificates

-You might need to re-initialize the ONTAP Mediator service.
-There might be situations that require the re-initialization of the ONTAP Mediator service such as a change in the ONTAP Mediator IP address, certificate expiration, and more.
+You might need to re-initialize ONTAP Mediator.
+There might be situations that require the re-initialization of ONTAP Mediator such as a change in the ONTAP Mediator IP address, certificate expiration, and so on.

 The following procedure illustrates the re-initialization of ONTAP Mediator for a specific case when a self-signed certificate needs to be replaced by a third-party certificate.